EverestWorks/EverTerm/README.md

 # EverTerm
 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/badges/StandWithUkraine.svg)](https://stand-with-ukraine.pp.ua)

-A terminal for Windows written in Python!
+The terminal for beginners to use, and modify themselves.

-Current Stats:
+EverTerm Statistics:

 =====================================================